Buying a flat vs house: Which one should I buy?

 When older homes are leasehold, they usually have what’s known as ‘peppercorn rent’ and this tends to be as low as £3 a year.

 Are you comfortable being in charge of all maintenance and repairs?

 If you live in an apartment building, there’ll usually be a maintenance team that takes care of any issues in communal areas.

 Sometimes they may be willing to help with issues that occur in your flat itself, even though you own it.
 This is more common in blocks of flats where one of the residents has been chosen as the property maintenance manager.
 If the maintenance team is external, you may have to hire someone to fix the problem.

 Still, if you have a leak or there’s problems with your electricity, it’s worth calling your maintenance company or on-site repair team before hiring someone to investigate the problem yourself.
 This could save you a lot of money!

 If you’d rather be responsible for all repairs and maintenance, you may be better suited to a house.
 You don’t even have to be good at DIY or fixing things!
 You just need to be willing to do the legwork to find the right contractors.

 Do you want luxury features?

 Something that gives flats an edge over houses is that they sometimes come with luxury benefits such as a rooftop garden, terrace, gym and even a spa.
-You’ll also typically have brand new white goods included in the purchase, with warranty included.
+You’ll also typically have brand-new white goods included in the purchase, with a warranty included.

 They can feel more secure too, often having CCTV, coded doorways, gated entrances and even security guards you can call if you see something suspicious in the car park at night.